technology-toolbox/website/content/blog/jjameson/2010/12/10/a-modal-popup-framework-based-on-the-ajax-control-toolkit.md

 src="https://assets.technologytoolbox.com/blog/jjameson/Images/Development/Modal-Popup-Window-Constrained-Height-460x190.png"
-alt="Constraining the height of content displayed in a modal popup window" height="190" width="460" title="Figure 2: Constraining the height of content displayed in a modal popup window" >}}
+alt="Constraining the height of content displayed in a modal popup window" height="190" width="460" caption="Figure 2: Constraining the height of content displayed in a modal popup window" >}}

 In addition to creating various user interface elements for modal popup windows, the **ModalPopupWebPart** also converts client-side events (e.g. clicking the